SLUG (magazine): Coverage

-In the way of album/EP reviews, SLUG has provided review coverage of non-Utah acts since the second issue in January of 1989, and local album reviews since the June 1989 issue, which are a cornerstone of the publication today.
+In the way of album/EP reviews, SLUG has provided review coverage of non-Utah acts since the second issue in January 1989, and local album reviews since the June 1989 issue, which are a cornerstone of the publication today.
 Since the first issue, SLUG has published show reviews of concerts, which currently run mainly on SLUGMag.com, though there are some print exceptions.

 Beyond music, SLUG Magazine covers underground lifestyle, action sports and events throughout the region.
 Their coverage includes features about local Utah businesses and institutions, as well as people who are active in producing or promoting these subjects both locally and worldwide.

 SLUG has long provided coverage for local professional and amateur skateboarding in Utah, and their coverage of snowboarding and skiing began in 2001.
 Photo features of skateboarding and snowboarding/skiing appear in the print magazine.
 SLUG Magazine also organizes two action sports event series: SLUG Games and Summer of Death.

 SLUG has hosted a number of columns that have changed from year to year.
 A prominent column was the letter to the editor–style “Dear Dickheads,” which ran from 1989 to 2014.
 In addition to music, SLUG reviews movies/film, DVDs/TV series, products, books, comic books, zines, beer and video games.